ReexpressAI/Example_Data/tutorials/tutorial5_arxiv_recommender/README.md

 It's quite easy to build your own classifier.
 We just need to download an initial modest group of arXiv abstracts to cold start the classifier, and then each day we can download and process the RSS feed, importing the result into the no-code Reexpress app.
 We provide simple scripts here to handle the arXiv downloads and formatting.

+**You won't need to write any new code yourself.**

 ## Step 1: Cold-start the classifier

 We'll need a modest number of articles to initially train the model.
 We include a simple script here that will download and format arXiv abstracts based on a set of arXiv identifiers (e.g., `cs/9301115` or `1503.04069`) and/or keyword topics + arXiv category (e.g., `uncertainty quantification,cs.CL`) that you provide in input files to the script.
 The articles retrieved from arXiv identifiers will be saved directly to the Training set (under the assumption that these are articles you have more carefully curated), and those from keywords will be split equally across the Training and Calibration sets.
 (If you only want to use the articles downloaded via arXiv identifiers, you'll need to manually split the generated Training file into a Training and Calibration set.)
 The articles retrieved from keywords will be noisy, but that's fine; you can easily refine the labels over time within Reexpress based on searching; the predictions; similarity and distance to other articles; etc. *That said, your initial inclination may be to download many, many thousands of articles via keywords.
 Resist this temptation, as you will find yourself doing a lot of post-hoc filtering; it will make retraining slower (which you'll want to do regularly, even daily, to update the model based on new articles from the RSS feed); and it's unnecessarily heavy on the arXiv API.
 Aim for, say, a max of 1,000-2,000 articles in each of Training and Calibration to start.*

 ### Setup and Python script requirements

 The Python scripts for formatting are very simple.
 (All of the serious heavy-lifting is done by the no-code Reexpress app.)
-Here we'll just briefly walk through exactly how to set this up and run in case you're more familiar with Swift or other languages, or haven't used the Mac Termainal application.
+Here we'll walk through exactly how to set this up and run in case you're more familiar with Swift or other languages, or haven't used the Mac Terminal application.
+(We're being a bit vebose for those not familiar with the command line and/or Python, but don't let the length of this Readme dissuade you. --- It's literally just running one Python script to download an initial set of articles, and another script to download the daily RSS feed. **You won't need to write any new code yourself.**)

 First, setup a Conda environment.
 If you do not have Conda installed, see https://conda.io/projects/conda/en/latest/user-guide/getting-started.html (This is not strictly required, but just simplifies managing your Python packages.
 Once installed, you can just run the following code as-is, without affecting your other Python environments.)

-In the Mac Termainal application, create a Conda environment with Python 3.10.9, and install the dependencies [feedparser](https://feedparser.readthedocs.io/en/latest/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/):
+In the Mac Terminal application, create a Conda environment with Python 3.10.9, and install the dependencies [feedparser](https://feedparser.readthedocs.io/en/latest/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/):

 ```
 conda create -n "arxiv" python=3.10.9